gmc-code/PC-Python/docs/Anvil/feedback_form.rst

 | In the properties panel: appearance section, set the role to ``Headline``.

+| Drag and drop three *label* components onto card_1 below the Feedback Form label, one below the other.

 .. image:: images/Feedback_Form_Add_label_below.png
     :scale: 80%

-| Drag and drop three *label* components onto card_1 below the Feedback Form label, one below the other.
-| A vertical blue line will indicate that you are in the right place to drop it.
+| A horizontal blue line will indicate that you are in the right place to drop it.
 | In the properties panel: set their text to ``Name:``, ``Email:`` and ``Feedback:``.

+| Drag and drop a *text box* component onto card_1 to the right of the Name label.

 .. image:: images/Feedback_Form_add_text_box.png
     :scale: 80%

-| Drag and drop a *text box* component onto card_1 to the right of the Name label.
 | In the properties panel: set their placeholder to ``Name here``.

 | Drag and drop a *text box* component onto card_1 to the right of the Email label.